gabriel-napoles-engineer/Projects-Data-Analyst/world-cup-2026-emergency-monitoring/screenshots/README.md

-# Evidencias visuales
+# Visual Evidence

-Esta carpeta contiene capturas sanitizadas del sistema utilizadas como evidencia técnica del proyecto.
+This folder contains sanitized screenshots of the system used as technical evidence for the project.

-## Contenido
+## Contents

-* `quickcapture/` — Interfaces de captura de incidentes e inspecciones.
+* `quickcapture/` — Incident and inspection data collection interfaces.
-* `dashboards/` — Dashboards en español e inglés.
+* `dashboards/` — Dashboards in Spanish and English.
-* `maps/` — Web Maps y visualización geoespacial.
+* `maps/` — Web Maps and geospatial visualization.
-* `make/` — Escenarios de automatización en Make.
+* `make/` — Automation scenarios in Make.

-Todas las imágenes fueron revisadas antes de su publicación.
+All images were reviewed before publication.

-No se incluyen datos personales, información médica, coordenadas sensibles, credenciales, tokens, webhooks ni configuraciones privadas.
+Personal data, medical information, sensitive coordinates, credentials, tokens, webhooks, and private configurations are not included.